velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     export default List

 You should now have a functional Preact application that still does as much of its work up-front on the server as possible.
-Again, if you\'re having issues, try [comparing against the example repo][16].
-Hopefully that is a useful starting point - there\'s still a lot of low-hanging fruit that we could build into this (Things like compiling CSS, minifying our scripts, transpiling JavaScript using Babel, and rendering more complex state), but I\'ll save those for a future tutorial.
+Again, if you're having issues, try [comparing against the example repo][16].
+Hopefully that is a useful starting point - there's still a lot of low-hanging fruit that we could build into this (Things like compiling CSS, minifying our scripts, transpiling JavaScript using Babel, and rendering more complex state), but I'll save those for a future tutorial.

 If you have feedback or suggestions, then hit me up [on Twitter][17] or [open an issue on the repo][18].